Science is the Concept by which

 Naturopaths, in contrast, have a gobbet of reality based education in a sea of fantasy.
 I have written about naturopathic education before.
 The result was that one of the faculty of the local ND school, I forget which one, wrote a letter to my boss obliquely complaining about me.
 Figures.
 Didn’t write to me, oh no, went straight to my boss.

 I became interested in SCAMs early in my practice when I was called to see a “leg infection”.
 What it was a dead leg, wet gangrene, with the horrible smell only rotting human flesh can produce.
-It was a 24 year old girl who had an osteosarcoma of her leg and rather than be cured with amputation she went to a naturopath who said she could he cured by, among other things, drinking alkaline water and herbs.
+It was a 24-year-old girl who had an osteosarcoma of her leg and rather than be cured with amputation she went to a naturopath who said she could be cured by, among other things, drinking alkaline water and herbs.
 It didn’t.
 She refused surgery by us.
 She had been brought in by her mother when she became unresponsive but perked up with fluids, letting us know her naturopath still assured her that he could cure the tumor, that the rotten leg was her body ‘rejecting’ the tumor.
 That night the tumor, or the infection, eroded into a major artery and she bled to death.
 That is my idea of the archetype naturopathic care.

 I have long been of the opinion that you can judge a person by the company they keep.
 The naturopathic education at my local school includes hydrotherapy, homeopathy, qui dong, colonics, the nature cure, herbs, and botanicals.
 Anyone who thinks homeopathy is an appropriate therapy for anything but thirst is in my opinion, unfit to care for others.
 They are divorced from reality as I understand it.*

 Once in practice naturopaths expand their practice into other areas that are, in my opinion, useless.
-Consider these Northwest ND’s:
+Consider these Northwest NDs:

 Kevin Wilson, ND: “spinal manipulation, and prolotherapy.
 I prescribe many herbal medicines, specific nutrients at therapeutic doses, and homeopathic remedies.
-Some patients are candidates for intravenous therapies such as vitamin and mineral ‘cocktails’, dilute hydrogen peroxide for infections and soon, chelation therpy for chronic cardiovascular disease.”
+Some patients are candidates for intravenous therapies such as vitamin and mineral ‘cocktails’, dilute hydrogen peroxide for infections and soon, chelation therapy for chronic cardiovascular disease.”